Temple Bar Gallery + Studios announces the Recent Graduate Residency Artist 2025

 Proudly sponsored by Arthur Cox LLP in memory of Paul Robinson

-Temple Bar Gallery + Studios invites applications from artists for the TBG+S Recent Graduate Residency Award 2025.
+Temple Bar Gallery + Studios (TBG+S) is pleased to announce Rachel Enright Murphy as the recipient of the TBG+S Recent Graduate Residency Award in 2025.